 Pre-2019 the only way to rank, was to have exact keywords words in an exact order, and added to certain places throughout your content.

 The above pic from SEMRUSH shows the Meta description and titles as being of high importance.
-I am not sure that is still the case.
-Although I do still follow that system (Meta description in the first 10% for example).
+And that is still and will most probably always will be the case.

 These days as long as you can get across to the search engines what your article is about, then you can rank for related keyword phrases.